citp/mining_simulator/Readme.md

 ------------------------
 StratSim produces a folder which includes a file for each miner that is competing to mine blocks.
-This simulation works by running a series of simulations where miners choose to use the strategy that they believe to be most effection.
+This simulation works by running a series of simulations where miners choose to use the strategy that they believe to be most effective.
 Each output file gives a list of the percentage of miners who used the given strategy in each round.
+This demonstrates the idea that miners will either all converge to an optimal strategy or oscillate between strategies when there is no equilibrium.

 SelfishSim evalutates the effectiveness of the selfish mining strategy.
-It produces a single file which contains the percentage profit earned by the selfish miner given the percentage of hash power which is controls.
+It produces a single file which contains the percentage profit earned by the selfish miner given the percentage of hash power which it controls.

 Disclaimer
 -----------